polgaro/MapperSpeedTest/README.md

 * Mapster
 * Manual mappings

-You can download this file that shows the results in my laptop.
+You can click [here](https://github.com/polgaro/MapperSpeedTest/blob/master/measurements.xlsx) to download the results in my laptop.

-Link here to the file.

 Every single one of those numbers is an average of multiple measurements.